statsig-io/docs/docs/statsig-warehouse-native/guides/best-practices.md

 Following these best practices will help keep costs under control and consistent.

+Skip ahead to[ Compute Cost Transparency](https://docs.statsig.com/statsig-warehouse-native/guides/best-practices#compute-cost-transparency) if you want to see how much compute time you experiments use.

 ### Follow SQL Best Practices

 Statsig uses your SQL to connect to your source data.
 Here's some common issues: